Why Pages Fall Out of Google Index and How to Fix It

 - Check Google Search Console: Google Search Console is a valuable resource for understanding how your website interacts with Google’s search engine.
 You can check for any crawl errors, manual actions, or security issues that Google has identified.

 - Review Your Robots.txt File: This file tells search engines which pages or sections of your site to crawl.
-Ensure you have not accidentally disallowed the page that has been deindexed.
+Ensure you have not accidentally disallowed a deindexed page.

-- Look for Noindex Tags: If a page is tagged with a “noindex” meta tag, it will not appear in Google’s index.
+- Look for Noindex Tags: A page with a “noindex” meta tag will not appear in Google’s index.
 You can check the HTML of your page to see if this tag is present.

 - Check Canonical Tags: If a page has a canonical tag pointing to a different URL, Google may decide only to index the canonical version.
 Make sure the canonical tags on your site are used correctly.

-- Improve Content Quality: If the content on your page is thin, duplicated, or of low quality, Google may choose not to index it.
+- Improve Content Quality: If your page’s content is thin, duplicated, or of low quality, Google may choose not to index it.
 Review the quality of your content and make improvements where necessary.

 - Check Your URL Structures: If you’ve recently changed the URL of the page, ensure you’ve set up a 301 redirect from the old URL to the new one.
 This tells Google and other search engines where the content has moved to.

-- Check Server Accessibility: Ensure your server runs smoothly and your site’s load time optimizes.
+- Check Server Accessibility: Ensure your server runs smoothly and optimizes your site’s load time.
 Google may deindex pages of sites that are consistently slow or down.

-- Ensure Mobile Usability: With Google’s mobile-first indexing, your site must be mobile-friendly.
+- Ensure Mobile Usability: Google’s mobile-first indexing requires your site to be mobile-friendly.
 Use Google’s Mobile-Friendly Test tool to identify any issues.

 - Resubmit to Google: Once you’ve made changes to rectify the issues, you can ask Google to recrawl and index your page.
 This can be done through the “URL Inspection” tool in Google Search Console.

-Remember, SEO changes can take time to have an effect, and it may take a while for your page to appear back in the index.
-Be patient, and continue monitoring Google Search Console for updates.
+Remember, SEO changes can take time to take effect, and it may take a while for your page to appear back in the index.
+Be patient and continue monitoring Google Search Console for updates.

 How Common are pages falling out of the index?